-- Your audience — who you do it for
+- Audience — who you do it for

-- Your best characteristic — what you’re known for
+- Best characteristic — what you’re known for

 Write it down and then practice, practice, practice.
 You should know your brand statement inside and out.
 It may be also helpful to develop variations on it that you might use in different situations (especially for those of you that wear many hats).